|

 $45 materials fee

 Fast and fabulous, this whimsical necklace will leave you wondering whether or not to give it as a gift or wear it to your favorite social gathering.
 Using only two elements, wire and tiny beads, we will explore the technique of knotting strands of wire to create an elegant wreath necklace.
-This delicate design, made from fine silver, is flexible and comfortable to wear.
+This delicate design is flexible and comfortable to wear.
 Add larger beads if you prefer to make a bold and dramatic statement.
 Students are encouraged to bring their favorite assortments of beads to add to those of our own.
 No experience is necessary.
-The materials fee paid to the instructor covers supplies, handouts and use of tools. |
+The materials fee paid to the instructor covers supplies, handouts and use of tools.

 DISTANCE LEARNING AVAILABLE!

 What is a distance learning class?
-It’s a way for you to learn from anywhere in the world!
+It is a way for you to learn from anywhere in the world!
 This distance learning project is the same as the one I teach in the classroom except that it will be delivered to you via the internet.
-Click here for more information. | |
+Click here for more information.